Moscow. Red Square

 Moscow, The State Tretyakov Gallery

-“Moscow represents duality, complexity and a high level of mobility, collision and confusion of separate elements of appearance… I consider this internal and external Moscow to be the starting point of my starving.
+“Moscow represents duality, complexity and a high level of mobility, collision and confusion of separate elements of appearance… I consider this internal and external Moscow to be the starting point of my searching.
 Moscow is my pictorial tuning fork”.
 Kandinsky

-“Moscow represents duality, complexity and a high level of mobility, collision and confusion of separate elements of appearance… I consider this internal and external Moscow to be the starting point of my starving.
+“Moscow represents duality, complexity and a high level of mobility, collision and confusion of separate elements of appearance… I consider this internal and external Moscow to be the starting point of my searching.
 Moscow is my pictorial tuning fork”.
 Kandinsky

 5 comments

-16 January 2023
+2023

-Thibault: another Kandinsky that leaves me speechless21 November 2019
+Thibault: another Kandinsky that leaves me speechless2019

-rob: astonishing depth 14 October 2019
+rob: astonishing depth October 14

 cristian: Amazing Artwork